AshmiChandra/AshmiChandra/README.md

 ## Key Skills
 - Team coordination and communication
 - python
 - powerBI
-- Event planning and scheduling
 - Time management and problem-solving
 - Familiarity with MS Office and Google Workspace

-## Relevant Activities
-- NSS (National Service Scheme) participation
-- Involvement in CSI and KRIYA club selections
-- Coordinated class projects and small events
+- Model building using python
+- Data Analytcs